 As for my part, personally?
 I am an evangelist of certain things, and someone who likes to be out there solving problems, hands on at times, highly theoretical at times, and as practical as possible, the rest of the time.
 I enjoy keeping close contact with customers, meeting with partners, regulators, and governments.
 I enjoy seeing trends a long way out.

-We’ve been leading a lot of the major advances, in a region where which some say has no right to expect to leadership, a region that’s too small and one which doesn’t have financial scale.
-But we are the only region on the planet successfully using blockchain as a primary system; to see what blockchain can do and where it might lead.
-The pacific is literally leading the world.
+We’ve been leading a lot of the major advances, in a region where which some say has no right to expect leadership, a region that’s too small and one which doesn’t have financial scale.
+But we are the only region on the planet that made a success of using blockchain as a primary system; to see what blockchain can do and where it might lead.
+The Pacific is literally leading the world.
 So if I can stay somewhere in the forefront, near the coal face of innovation; then you’ll see me smiling for many more years to come.

 Provide the quote that best describes you and your goals.

 A: I think I can, I thought I could.

 B: Whether you think you can, or think you can’t, you’re right.